View full guide »

 Portfolio managers with Canadian clients must be registered as advisers in the Canadian jurisdictions where the clients reside.
 Portfolio managers that are registered, or those that are exempt from registrations in their home jurisdictions, may rely on an "international adviser" exemption, which, subject to certain pre-notification filings (and the payment of an annual fee if advising clients in certain provinces), generally permits them to act for institutional investors and ultra-high-net-worth individuals - as long as less than 10 per cent of their revenue is derived from Canadian clients.

 The administrative fund managers of Canadian and certain non-Canadian investment funds (including private hedge funds) responsible for directing the business, operations or affairs of an investment fund - which may or may not be the same entity as the fund's investment adviser/portfolio manager - must be registered as investment fund managers, and must meet certain minimum risk-free capital, insurance and other compliance requirements.
-Again, subject to certain pre-notification requirements, non-Canadian investment fund managers that manage investment funds that admit Canadian investors may rely on an available non-resident investment fund manager registration exemption.
+Again, subject to certain pre-notification requirements, non-Canadian investment fund managers that manage investment funds that only admit Canadian institutional investors and ultra-high-net-worth individuals may rely on an available non-resident investment fund manager registration exemption.